nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 * `npm start`

 Your default browser should open to `localhost:3000` and you should see a default mapping application.

-Now get building!
+To create a production build run:

+* `npm run build` (may take a few minutes)
+* `npm run open:dist` (to open the build using the included distribution server)

 <a id="overview-of-commands-from-packagejson"/>
 ## Package.json Scripts Overview